hortonworks/ansible-hortonworks/INSTALL_OpenStack.md

 Modify the file at `~/ansible-hdp/inventory/openstack/group_vars/all` to set the OpenStack configuration.

-## name_prefix
-A helper variable that can be used to precede the name of all nodes.

-Node names are derived from the group name (more details about groups bellow).

-You can modify the group names so they don't use this variable, the choice is yours, but names must be unique in the same OpenStack Zone as it's shared by other users.

 ## cloud_config
 This section contains variables that are cluster specific and are used by all nodes: